Merck Group Logo

 Merck Logo 1968

-In 1968, the visual identity was redesigned, after which the style of the name became more modern.
+In 1968, the visual identity was redesigned, after which the name’s style became more modern.
 Now the text is typed not in Gothic characters but in the usual Romanesque font.
 The inscription is converted to upper case and painted in neon blue.
 The “R” has an upward curved leg, which makes the logo look sophisticated.

 2001 – 2015